 - Consultation to support families and caregivers

-- Consultation to teaching staff
+- Consultation to staff in supporting student wellbeing

 - Referral to and liaison with support agencies and other professionals

-- Support and input into pastoral care programs
+- Support and input into pastoral care programs and staff growth coaching

+In most instances, a collaborative relationship between students, parents and teachers is sought with the student’s permission.
 As registered psychologists, the College Counsellors abide by the Code of Ethics and Ethical Guidelines outlined by the Australian Psychological Society.